Guapura89/Guapura89/README.md

 # What about me?

-I'm a University student who love the programming and video games, and I want to be a full-stack developer contributing in projects and learning more and more.
+I'm a Software engineer who love the programming and video games, and I want to be a full-stack developer contributing in projects and learning more and more.

 ### In my free times I like to..